shoebappa/vagrant-meteor-windows/readme.md

 #### Customized Vagrantfile

-The below would create apps mymeteorapp and mymeteorapp2 using meteor create instead of mrt create under the /vagrant/apps... directory with a database symlinks under /home/vagrant/apps/... and skip the meteorite install and note create the vagrant ssh cmd helper files.
+The below would create apps mymeteorapp and mymeteorapp2 using meteor create instead of mrt create under the /vagrant/apps... directory with a database symlinks under /home/vagrant/apps/... and skip the meteorite install and enabling ACPI support (see below)

 Look at the `repo\cookbooks\attributes\default.rb` to see the configurable options.